Difenter/JetBase-task/README.md

-# Finding Two Missing Numbers in a Sequence
+# Finding two missing numbers in a sorted array of numbers

 ## Problem Statement
 Given a sorted sequence of numbers ranging from 1 to \( N \) (where \( N \) can be very large, up to 10 billion), two numbers are missing from this sequence.
 The task is to find these two missing numbers using an optimal approach.